 Getting There: As it is directly next to Ryozen Kannon, follow the same instructions.
 Head to Shijo Keihan Station on the Tozai Line before walking about 10 minutes to the temple.
 Alternatively, you can take bus numbers 206 or 207 to Gion Bus Stop before taking a short walk.

 Price: 600 yen (Kodaiji and Sho Museum), 900 yen (Kodaiji, Sho Museum and Entokuin)

 At the centre of this particular pond stands a miniature shrine in dedication to Miyajima’s Itsukushima Shrine.
-The surrounding park include a collection of cherry trees which naturally blossom during spring.
-For many years the Imperial Palace was only accessible through joining a tour group, however these days the palace’s doors are open for anyone to enter.
-However you will be unable to enter any of the buildings on site.
+The surrounding park includes a collection of cherry trees which naturally blossom during spring.
+For many years the Imperial Palace was only accessible through joining a tour group, however, these days the palace’s doors are open for anyone to enter.
+However, you will be unable to enter any of the buildings on site.

 Getting There: Head to Marutamachi or Imadegawa Station (closer to the entrance) on the Karasuma Line.

 The 46-meter high pagoda built in 589 by an Imperial Prince is a destination known under a few names; Yasaka-no-to, Yasaka Pagoda, but mostly commonly Hokan-ji.
 Though pagodas aren’t in short supply in the country, and not there’s too much to see within it, it’s the location which makes it quite special.
 Slotted directly in the middle of the busy authentic Higashiyama District, it provides some beautiful scenery in an already beautiful neighbourhood.
 Perhaps not a surprise to find out that its construction came by a dream’s inspiration.

 Getting There: Head to Higashiyama-Yasui or Kiyomizu-michi Bus Stops.

 Price: 400 yen